 The Registry is required to conduct campaign audits on approximately 2% of all legislative candidates for each election cycle.
 Districts are selected by random draw until the 2% of legislative candidates are selected.
-The Registry was required to select at least five candidates for audit for 2010.
-House of Representative District 91 (2 candidates), House of Representative District 53 (3 candidates) and Senate District 11 (1 candidate) were chosen before the 2% was achieved.
+The Registry was required to select at least five (5) candidates for audit for the 2014 elections.
+House of Representative District 1 (1 candidate) and House of Representative District 45 (3 candidates) and Senate District 1 (1 candidate) were chosen before the 2% was achieved.